 Board of Curators.
-On first reference: the University of Missouri Board of Curators or The Curators of the University of Missouri (the legal and official name).
-Subsequent references may use Board, Curators or Board of Curators.
+Use University of Missouri Board of Curators on first reference.
+Board of Curators, Board or Curators are acceptable on second reference.
 Uppercase when referring to the University's Board of Curators.
-Lowercase when referring to an individual member, unless it is preceding a name.
+Lowercase when referring to an individual member unless preceding a name.
 Lowercase when referring to similar bodies from other universities.

-The phrase takes singular verbs and pronouns: The Board of Curators elected Jane Doe of St. Louis as its chair for 20XX.
+The phrase takes singular verbs and pronouns.
+The Board of Curators elected Jane Doe of St. Louis as its chair for 20XX.
+The Curators will make a formal announcement next Monday.

-Note: Per the Collected Rules and Regulations, Section 10.030: Board Bylaws, 1 it is incorrect to refer to the governing body as the University of Missouri System Board of Curators.
+Note: Per the Collected Rules and Regulations, Section 10.030: Board Bylaws,1 it is incorrect to refer to the governing body as the University of Missouri System Board of Curators.
 In legal documents, the name of the UM System is "The Curators of the University of Missouri."
 See the System, University of Missouri entry for details.